blackfireio/blackfire-workshop/vagrant/README.md

 Blackfire Workshop VM
 =====================

-This little tool aims to build a ready-to-run VM for the Blackfire workshop.
+This little tool aims to build an exportable ready-to-run VM for the Blackfire workshop.

 Pre-requisite / Installation
 ----------------------------